 Bubblers provide a pressure relief system within the Schlenk line as well as allowing the inert gas flow rate to be easily monitored.
 Bubblers act as a one-way valve to allow gas to escape the inert gas manifold, whilst preventing atmospheric air and moisture contaminating reactions on the Schlenk line.
 Several types of bubbler are commonly used in the laboratory, all of which have their own advantages and disadvantages.

-Oil bubblers are perhaps the most common bubblers employed in research and teaching laboratories, primarily due to their simplicity and low cost.
+Oil bubblers are the most common bubbler employed in research and teaching laboratories due to their simplicity and low cost.
 They are filled with silicone or mineral oil, which have high chemical resistance.
-The major drawback of oil bubblers is their susceptibility to ‘suck back’ when backfilling evacuated flasks with inert gas, or when cooling flasks without first increasing the gas flow.
-This can easily contaminate the reaction vessel with atmospheric air and moisture, or even suck oil into the inert gas manifold of the Schlenk line.
-Another disadvantage of oil bubblers is the reduced inert gas pressures in the Schlenk line due to the low density of the oil.
-This means that cannula transfers and cannula filtrations are typically quite slow.
+The major drawback of oil bubblers is their susceptibility to ‘suck back’ when backfilling evacuated flasks with inert gas; this can cause oil to leak into the inert gas manifold unless a secondary vessel is placed between the inert gas manifold and oil bubbler.
+Alternatively, a one-way check valve that is rated to an appropriate pressure can be installed to prevent oil suck back.
+Another disadvantage of oil bubblers is the low inert gas pressure due to the low density of the oil; this means that the inert gas exiting the Schlenk line has to be restricted to increase the gas pressure to facilitate cannula transfers and cannula filtrations.